Systematic biases in parameter estimation on LISA binaries. II. The effect of excluding higher harmonics for spin-aligned, high-mass binaries: Conclusions

 Our improved likelihood optimization method also allowed us to rapidly find the octant of the sky containing the highest $\ln \mathcal{L}_{\rm max}$ in situations where the brevity of the signal causes multiple modes to appear in the posteriors of the sky localization parameters.
 For the most massive systems considered ($M\gtrsim10^8\,M_\odot$), the degeneracy becomes quite severe between different regions of the sky, and one can no longer confidently determine which octant contains the highest peak when accounting for the fluctuations in log-likelihood due to random noise realizations.

 Although we have expanded the work of~\citetalias{Yi:2025pxe} in this present work, much remains to be done.
 For instance, we have still restricted our analysis thus far to nonprecessing, quasicircular binaries.
 Eventually, we will need to understand and mitigate the systematic biases due to not only neglected higher modes, but also neglected precession and eccentricity as well.
 Moreover, as noted in~\citetalias{Yi:2025pxe}, it will ultimately be essential to predict the bias due to neglecting even higher-order modes than are currently unavailable in many waveform approximants (e.g., the $\ell\geq6$ modes, as well as additional $m\neq\ell$ modes for $\ell>2$).
+Our findings in this paper suggest that in making these predictions, it will be crucial to account for the effect of progenitor spins in making a given higher-order mode relevant in a given region of parameter space.
+Neglecting such spin effects could cause a significant over- or under-estimation of bias due to a neglected higher mode (see Fig.~\ref{fig:bias_vs_spin}).
+Given the vast parameter space that will thus need to be covered when investigating the necessity of additional higher modes, we propose the use of our improved likelihood optimization tool (Sec.~\ref{sec:confirm_NM_higher_mass}) to explore this question in a computationally efficient manner.

-This will guide our understanding of how modeling of higher modes must advance by the time LISA observes MBHBs.
-Additionally, using inaccurate waveforms for loud MBHBs could potentially result in significant residuals in the data stream that can impact the LISA global fit effort~\cite{Littenberg:2020bxy,Littenberg:2023xpl,Katz:2024oqg,Deng:2025wgk,Khukhlaev:2025xiz}, especially in inferring quieter sources.
+Finally, using inaccurate waveforms for loud MBHBs could potentially result in significant residuals in the data stream that can impact the LISA global fit effort~\cite{Littenberg:2020bxy,Littenberg:2023xpl,Katz:2024oqg,Deng:2025wgk,Khukhlaev:2025xiz}, especially in inferring quieter sources.
 We hope that such studies can benefit from the likelihood optimization method utilized in~\citetalias{Yi:2025pxe} and further developed here.